 Therefore, even though the phrase “forgive myself” is not found in the Bible, it is a biblical principle because Jesus is all about the total forgiveness of all of mankind, and you are included in that.

-You cannot forgive yourself because you are still a sinner.
+You struggle to forgive yourself because you are still a sinner.

 If self-forgiveness is a biblical principle, then why can’t I forgive myself?